francoispalma/PMNS/README.md

 Currently a 64 bit and 128 bit versions are available.
 A 104 bit version using AVX512IFMA is possible in the future.

+In construction: the "guided tour" folder should contain all the code necessary to recreate the tables in "PMNS for cryptography: a guided tour" but it is currently in construction.

 ## Requirements

 Installing sagemath is required to use the code generation.